jamesandariese/mkcidata-docker/README.md

-# `mkisofs-docker`
+# `mkcidata-docker`

-A docker image for building trivial ISOs trivially
+A docker image for building trivial cidata (cloud-init) ISOs trivially.

+May be used for any tiny files, however.

 ## Usage